lazzzis/vue-time-flows/README.md

 $ yarn
 $ yarn dev

-# for deploy docs
+# for deploying docs
 $ yarn run deploy
 ```

 ## Why not add `moment` / `luxon` to support built-in format features?

 Both `moment` and `luxon` are excellent libraries to parse and format datetime.
-But in most cases, I don't want to add a dependency on a project which has depended on `moment` or `luxon`.
+But in most cases, I don't want to add another dependency on a project which has depended on `moment` or `luxon`.

-For example, if `vue-time-flows` depends on `moment` and I am working on a project depending on `luxon`, installing `vue-time-flows` means that this project would depends on both `moment` and `luxon`.
-But `moment` and `luxon` has almost same functionality and depending both two would lead to a larger distribution size.
+For example, if `vue-time-flows` depends on `moment` and I am working on a project depending on `luxon`, installing `vue-time-flows` means that this project would depend on both `moment` and `luxon`.
+But `moment` and `luxon` have almost the same functionality and depending both two would lead to a larger bundle size.

 So, instead, `vue-time-flows` provides a `format` for users to customize format.